Nordic-Machine-Intelligence/MedAI-Transparency-in-Medical-Image-Segmentation/README.md

 * First Prize: 5,000 Euro
 * Second Prize: 2,500 Euro

-The winning team will be announced during the [NordicAIMeet2021](https://nordicaimeet.com/) hosted on the 1-2nd of November at the Oslo Kongressenter.
+The winning team will be announced during the [Nordic AI Meet2021](https://nordicaimeet.com/) hosted on the 1-2nd of November at the Oslo Kongressenter.

 ## Schedule